openstack/security-doc/security-guide/source/secure-communication/introduction-to-ssl-and-tls.rst

 Cryptographic algorithms, cipher modes, and protocols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We recommend that only TLS 1.2 is used.
-Other versions such as
+We recommend that a minimum of TLS 1.2 be used.
+Older versions such as
-TLS 1.0 and 1.1 are vulnerable to multiple attacks.
-TLS 1.0 should be
+TLS 1.0, 1.1, and all versions of SSL (TLS's predecessor) are vulnerable to
-disabled in your environment.
-TLS 1.1 may be used for broad
+multiple publicly known attacks and therefore must not be used.
+TLS 1.2 may be
-client compatibility, however exercise caution when enabling this
+used for broad client compatibility, however exercise caution when enabling
-protocol.
-Only enable TLS version 1.1 if there is a mandatory compatibility
+this protocol.
+Only enable TLS version 1.1 if there is a mandatory
-requirement and you are aware of the risks involved.
-All versions of SSL,
+compatibility requirement and you are aware of the risks involved.
-the predecessor to TLS, must not be used due to multiple public
-vulnerabilities.

 When you are using TLS 1.2 and control both the clients and
 the server, the cipher suite should be limited to